 A: Funds can be used for costs associated with implementation of a program for which the agency has applied.
 The amount requested should be what is required to ensure the program functions as intended and funding recommendations will be made based on available funding.

 Q: Are agencies utilizing fiscal sponsors allowed to apply?

 A: Yes, but they need to apply as a collaborator of that fiscal sponsor.

 Q: Will we have access to our application for our own records after submission?

 A: Yes, as well as access to your profile throughout the application process.
 We recommend you download the application after submitting it for your records.

 A: Funding is based on an annual cycle.
 Agencies who have been approved for grants will begin receiving that funding January 2022.
 Funding will be distributed monthly throughout the rest of 2022.

 Q: What type of reporting is required from funded programs?

-A: For those awarded grants, 6-month reports submitted thorugh e-CImpact and quarterly program updates with success stories must be provided.
-If an agency does not provide a quarterly report, the next quarter's funding will be withheld until the report is submitted
+A: For those awarded grants, 6-month reports submitted through e-CImpact with success stories must be provided.
+If an agency does not provide these reports in a timely manner, they will not be permitted to apply in the following year.

 Q: Will there be any follow-up for agencies that are not awarded grants?